Victor-Palacios/DATASCIENCE_ANKI/contributing.md

     - Use the imperative mood in the subject line (Example: Clean your room)
     - Wrap the body at 72 characters
     - Use the body to explain what and why vs. how

-- Please prefix the title of your pull request with [MRG] (Ready for Merge), if the contribution is complete and ready for a detailed review.
-An incomplete pull request's title should be prefixed with [WIP] (to indicate a work in progress), and changed to [MRG] when it's complete.
-A good [task list](https://blog.github.com/2013-01-09-task-lists-in-gfm-issues-pulls-comments/) in the PR description will ensure that other people get a better idea of what it proposes to do, which will also increase collaboration.

 This guide is based on the [Camelot: PDF Table Extraction for Humans](https://github.com/atlanhq/camelot/blob/master/CONTRIBUTING.md) contributor's guide.